JingweiQu/EAGM/README.md

 This repository is the implementation of the paper:

 Jingwei Qu, Haibin Ling, Chenrui Zhang, Xiaoqing Lyu, and Zhi Tang.
-[Adaptive Edge Attention for Graph Matching with Outliers](https://doi.org/10.24963/ijcai.2021/134). *(IJCAI 2021)*
+[Adaptive Edge Attention for Graph Matching with Outliers](https://doi.org/10.24963/ijcai.2021/134). *IJCAI*, 2021.

 It contains the training and evaluation procedures for the three benchmarks in the paper:
 * Pascal VOC with Berkeley annotations